-You will be referred to your primary care provider who will make further referrals or treatment decisions.
-Based on your condition, you may need to see a pulmonologist, medical oncologist or other specialist.
+You will be referred to your primary care provider, who will make further referrals or treatment decisions.
+Depending on your condition, you may need to see a pulmonologist, medical oncologist or other specialist.

 Do I need a screening every year?

 A lung cancer screening should be conducted every year based on current guidelines.
 The cancer can develop and progress if you wait too long between screenings.

 Where does Catholic Health offer lung cancer screenings?